linda-seiter/cmsc115_2252/week2/week2_lesson.md

 long minutes = years * 365 * 24 * 60;
 ```

-After updating the code, the program is re-executed for each test case.
+After updating the code, the program needs to be re-executed for each test case.
 Unfortunately, the last test case still fails as shown below:

 | Test | Input | Expected Output    | Actual Output       | Pass/Fail |
 | ---- | ----- | ------------------ | ------------------- | --------- |